Can Bearded Dragons Eat Okra? Vet-Approved Nutritional Facts & Benefits

 By Ashley Bates

-Having a bearded dragon is quite different to having a cat or dog.
-Learning the vast amount of foods that can fit into their diet, as well as the ones that can’t, can be challenging, but important to do.
+Having a bearded dragon is quite different from having a cat or dog.
+Learning the vast amount of foods that can fit into their diet, as well as the ones that can’t, can be challenging but important to do so.
 When it comes to veggies like okra, is it safe for bearded dragons?

 Okra Is Safe for Bearded Dragons